ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 The session by Remi-Armand and Linda started with two exercises.
 For the first exercise, we had to pair with one of our neighbors where one of us was the coach and the other the coachee.
 The coachee had to open up about an issue they're facing that they cannot solve by themselves and the coach had to try to resolve it by suggesting solutions.
 After a few minutes, we had to switch roles.
 Both people then had to show to the group whether they felt better about the problem or not.
 The second exercise dealt with the same problem, but instead of immediately trying to suggest solutions, the coach asked questions to get to the bottom of the issue and figure out the goal of the coachee.
-Again, both people had to indicate how they felt about their problem, if the feeling was better, worse, or stayed the same.
+Again, after this round, both people had to show to the rest of the group how they felt about their problem, if the feeling was better, worse, or stayed the same.
 The goal of these exercises was to show that trying to push someone towards a solution for their problem isn't the best way to handle the situation since there will always be a 'but'.
 Asking questions and trying to get the person to thoroughly think about their situation and problem will help them reach a solution themselves that they understand and accept.

 As an example of someone trying to actively deal with resistance, they showed the YouTube video called ['It's Not About the Nail'](https://www.youtube.com/watch?v=-4EDhdAHrOg).